-Whether you’re drawn to tales of pitch-black horror brimming with vampires and ancestral trauma, or adventures awash with goblin hordes, lusty maidens and stoic warriors, there’s plenty of strange new worlds waiting to be explored in Dungeons and Dragons.
-It’s ideal for anyone who has ever pictured outsmarting a deadly monster or waging war on a haunted hill and thought: I want to go there.
+Whether you’re drawn to tales of pitch-black horror or swords, dragons and sorcery – there’s plenty of strange new worlds waiting to be explored in Dungeons and Dragons.
+It’s ideal for anyone who has ever pictured outsmarting a deadly monster or waging war on a haunted hill and thought: I want to go to there.

 Fancy being a flesh-eating lizard with a giant mulch hammer and a penchant for oblivion?
 Done.
 A lute fiddling cat with a less-than-wordly patron that demands cursed artefacts?
 Roll yourself a Tabaxi warlock with a background in thievery and song.
 Or perhaps you would like to create your own cosmos for others to traverse; training to be a fabled Dungeon Master.
 Wherever the dice may fall, we’ve uncovered the best supplies, books and stories that’ll land you and your party merriment and mishaps aplenty.

 Each player creates a character and embarks on adventures: aggravating dragons, raising armies and haggling with NPCs – the sky’s the limit.
 The narrator-cum-referee known as the Dungeon Master reports all events and non-player dialogue, as well as playing the numerous enemies the party will encounter on their adventures.
 Dice-rolls and the DM’s discretion determine player’s fates subsequent to their decisions.

 In order to start your own Dungeons and Dragons adventure(s), secure the following: polyhedral dice, character sheets, rule-books and an official campaign – which lays out the foundation plot, characters and enemies of a Dungeons and Dragons universe.
 Seek out a curious friend or two to join the game, and remember, fortune favours the bold!